cscart/docs/developer_guide/addons/scheme/scheme2.0_structure.rst

 *************************************
-Addon.xml file structure (scheme 2.0)
+Addon.xml File Structure (Scheme 2.0)
 *************************************

 The *addon.xml* file structure is fully described below.
 Use this scheme as a memo when developing your own add-ons.